Math Videos Go From YouTube Hit To Classroom Tool

 "Khan has definitely helped me reach all of the students.
 When you have that many kids, you end up sort of teaching to the middle.
 And Khan has allowed me to reach the lowest and the highest," Rafferty says.

 Khan Academy also offers a kind of back-office function.
 While kids are working independently on exercises, Rafferty checks her own iPad, which displays a graph of her students' performance.
 "So with this I can look at all the kids, see who's struggling, who's not," she says.
 She can use that information to see who needs extra help.

 Santa Rita Principal Sandra McGonagle says for her, the Khan Academy has some big advantages over other math materials.
 "One, it's free," McGonagle says.
 "And it's created by people who really just love math."

 After this year's pilot program, the Los Altos School District is going to start using Khan Academy districtwide for the fifth and sixth grades.
 Khan Academy is hoping to see how this plays out in a wider range of schools.
-They expand to at least 10 new schools next year.
+It expands to at least 10 new schools next year.